fjzs/atom-python/README.md

 # ATOM
+ATOM stants for Automated Testing for Optimization Models.
 This is a framework to test optimization models with continuous integration techniques.
 - Patent Pending
 - © 2025 American Airlines.